ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 })
 ```

 There is a whole lot to learn about node views, so head over to the [dedicated section in our guide about node views](/guide/node-views) for more information.
-If you’re looking for a real-world example, look at the source code of the [`TaskItem`](/api/nodes/task-item) node.
+If you are looking for a real-world example, look at the source code of the [`TaskItem`](/api/nodes/task-item) node.
 This is using a node view to render the checkboxes.

 ## Create new extensions
 You can build your own extensions from scratch and you know what?
 It’s the same syntax as for extending existing extension described above.